 - Has access to Folder 3, Folder 4, and Folder 5

 - Includes Employee A, Employee B, and Employee C

 - Has access to Folder 1, Folder 2, and Folder 3

-You can see how quickly this could become extremely complex.
-That’s where fine-grained access control, a more elegant and granular way of controlling access to data and resources, becomes so powerful.
+You can see how quickly this could become extremely complex and difficult to manage.
+Fine-grained access control, including attribute-based access control, is a more elegant and granular way of controlling access to data and resources, is a much more powerful alternative.